Nicobarese people: Society

 The Nicobarese are headed by a matriarchal chief.
 The first matriarchal chief of the Nicobarese was Islon who married Mewalal, tahsildar of Nancowry in 1941–42, and became the most influential person in the Nicobar Islands.

 On the Nicobar Islands, men and women have approximate equal status.
 The women can choose their husbands, and after marriage they are free to live with either of the couple's parents.
 The Nicobarese men value the women economically because they not only take care of household duties, but also tend to the plantations and gardens.

 The villages on the islands consist of sporadically placed huts strewn about in designated areas.
 The huts are normally round with dome-shaped roofs.
 They are typically raised above the ground and have ladders that the residents pull up after they climb into the huts at night.

 Economy

 The Nicobarese have a traditionally horticultural economy; they base their monetary existence on the growing of coconuts, pandanus, areca nut palms, bananas, mangoes and other fruits.
 They also hunt, fish, raise pigs, make pottery and make canoes.
 Many of the older Nicobarese are illiterate, however today the younger Nicobarese receive free education through the government.
 Nicobarese are becoming educated over time and they are seen in multiple government jobs as doctors, teachers, policemen and clerks, among other occupations.
+The recent publication on the intensive ethnographic details of Nicobarese life highlights the different dynamics of their past and present lifestyles.